meker12/commerce-channels.en/help/amazon-sales-channel/amazon-store-dashboard.md

 - **Recent Orders** - Shows information for your most recent Amazon orders.
 The information listed is based on the information received from Amazon.
 This table does not update with [!DNL Commerce] order information, even when [order import](./order-settings.md) is enabled.
 To view all your Amazon orders, click **All Orders**.

-   See [View Amazon Orders](./amazon-orders-all.md) for column descriptions,  and see [Manage Orders](./managing-orders.md) for order management information.
+   See [View Amazon Orders](./amazon-orders-all.md) for column descriptions,  and see [Manage Orders](./managing-orders.md) for more information.

 - **Seller Central links** - Provides links to important [!DNL Amazon Seller Central] information.